 Over the past few years I have seen some great ideas shared on social media but I always seem to run out of time, or resources, or patience or to be fair usually all 3.
 So this year, in a bid to be a little bit more organised, I thought I would share some ideas in advance.
-Hopefully i can use it as a bit of a tick list and at least manage 1 or 2 beofre December 25th.
+Hopefully I can use it as a bit of a tick list and at least manage 1 or 2 of these Christmas activities before December 25th.

 2. Book advent calendar

 We started this two years ago and I absolutely love this idea.
 We wrap up 24 books and the boys open one every evening in December.
 We then read it as a family all cuddled up on the sofa.
 In our house each book is Christmas or winter themed and although I always buy a couple of new books I also re use the ones from the year before.
 If you haven’t done a book advent before then here is everything you need to know about creating your own book advent.

 3.Watch a panto

 Panto is one of the best Christmas activities you can do (oh no it isn’t!).
 We try and go every year, our favourites are the pantos at St.Helens Theatre Royal as despite it being a smaller theatre they go above and beyond with their performances and we always leave laughing.

 Ice skating is fun all year round but there is something about ice skating outside in winter that makes it a magical Christmas activity for the whole family.
 Most big towns and cities will have pop up ice rinks during November and December but they do get busy quickly so it is always worth checking to see if you need to book in advance or if you can just turn up on the day.